button-inc/service-development-toolkit/packages/form-schema/README.md

 - **Accessibility**: This package is designed to plug in easily with pangolin component-libraries, which have a focus on accessible components.

 Note that while this package makes it easier to meet these three goals, it is not limited to them.
 For example, it can be used with a client-side rendering framework like create react app if you are interested only in accessibility and single-page form questions.

+## Getting Started

+Install package:
+- `npm i @button-inc/form-schema` or `yarn add @button-inc/form-schema` depending on your package manager.

+Add to your app:
+- `import builder from @button-inc/form-schema`, or to use with pangolin themed components, `import {govBuilder} from @button-inc/form-schema`

+See below for specific use cases, or browse our [examples](https://github.com/thebuttonclan/pangolin/tree/develop/examples) for a working setup.

 ## Usage